Zonico6/PSE/pflichtenheft_draft.md

 ### Mandatory
 #### General
 - Neither the number of accounts, nor the number of papers in the system is limited
+- Keep track of notifications
+- Aggregations like this paper was created, that many users were notified
+- Edit paper details
+- Details of the paper: Add authors

 ##### Users
 - Each faculty member can own one accounts